keithruezyl1/safeR/docs/prd.md

 The UI is a single page with:

-* Top-right: Blockchain toggle
+* Top-right: Blockchain toggle and "Fund account" button
 * Center row: three avatar circles for:

-  * P1 (Buyer) with balance and “Send Money” flow
+  * P1 (Buyer) with balance and "Send Money" flow
-  * Escrow Account with locked amount
+  * Escrow Account with locked amount and status
-  * P2 (Seller) with balance and “Confirm” button
+  * P2 (Seller) with balance and "Confirm" button
-* Bottom: Log window and RESET button
+* Bottom: Log window with "Refresh" and "Clear logs" buttons, and RESET button

 ### 7.2 State Source